JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-native-artifacts.md

 </tab>
 </tabs>

-The registered Gradle task is `assembleSdkXCFramework` that assembles all types of registered "sdk" FatFramework.
+The registered Gradle task is `assembleSdkXCFramework` that assembles all types of registered "sdk" XCFrameworks.

 > If for some reason the new DSL doesn't work for you, try [the previous approach](multiplatform-build-native-binaries.md#build-xcframeworks)
 > to build XCFrameworks.